Statistical Consulting Blog

 The assumptions of the Pearson product moment correlation can be easily overlooked.
 The assumptions are as follows: level of measurement, related pairs, absence of outliers, normality of variables, linearity, and homoscedasticity.

-Level of measurement refers to each variable.
-For a Pearson correlation, each variable should be continuous.
-If one or both of the variables are ordinal in measurement, then a Spearman correlation could be conducted instead.
+, each variable should be continuous.
+If one or both of the variables are ordinal in measurement, then a Spearman correlation

 Related pairs refers to the pairs of variables.
 Each participant or observation should have a pair of values.
 So if the correlation was between weight and height, then each observation used should have both a weight and a height value.